alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > just too great for me.

 When I don't do research for a while, I miss the feeling that I'm in touch with the cutting-edge and directly playing a hand in shaping the future.
-(In AI too!
+In AI too!
-Holy shit, I get to experiment with algorithms for computer learning, how awesome is that opportunity?)
+Holy shit, I get to experiment with algorithms for computer learning at a top-tier university!
+How awesome is that opportunity?

 When I do research for longer, I realize how much of a novice I am and how ridiculous it is to believe I can personally make a key contribution to the field.
-(Oh jeez, so many subfields, so many subsubfields, papers and papers and papers and which ones are even worth reading?)
+So many subfields, so many subsubfields, papers and papers and papers and which ones are even worth reading?

 One time, [Andrew Ng](http://www.andrewng.org/), one of the biggest names in machine learning, came to give a talk on the deep learning work he did at